Optimization of Algorithmic Errors in Analog Quantum Simulations: Discussion

 \section{Discussion}

 While simulation of real-life physical systems remains an outstanding goal, the onset of devices capable of supporting analog quantum simulation provides a path forward in the near-term.
 Because of the level of control and the large amount of qubits compared to digital quantum computers, these devices are attractive platforms for attempts at simulating classically inaccessible physics.
-Control and understanding of the errors made in such simulations are important for any quantitative study.
-This work has outlined and shown examples of the analysis necessary to quantify the error incurred by methods of simulating Hamiltonians using analog quantum devices.
+Control and understanding of errors are important for any quantitative study.
+As demonstrated in this paper for the case of analog simulations, the error on real-life devices is not always minimized by trivially minimizing the sources of error individually.
+Instead, parameters of the simulation must be chosen specifically to maximize the precision of the simulation metrics of interest given the physical limitations of the device.
+This paper has outlined and shown examples of the analysis necessary to quantify the error incurred by methods of simulating Hamiltonians using analog quantum devices.
 Different sources of error and the interplay between them have been investigated, and the growth of these contributions with system parameters has been described.
 The analytic results provide worst-case guarantees for the methods presented; in practice, numerical simulations of the methods give more realistic reflections of the error.
 The error rate as a function of minimal $\frac{\pi}{2}$-pulse duration $\epsilon$ is used to compare the effectiveness of several time evolution methods.
 For methods emulating time evolution under $H_{XXX}$ starting from $H_\text{Ising}$, error rates are shown in Fig. \ref{fig:zz_norms}, and relevant features and parameters are given in Table \ref{tab:method_comparison}.
 Extensions of this analysis method may include using different norms, since typically only a small subset of the Hilbert space is of interest, such as low-energy effective field theory spaces \cite{_ahino_lu_2021}.
 Furthermore, physically-relevant observables may have additional protection from errors due to their locality \cite{doi:10.1126/sciadv.aau8342}, and properties of the physical system being simulated may combine with algorithmic and device errors to produce unexpectedly different results \cite{Chinni_2022}.
-Overall, the considerations presented in this study are important for many analog quantum simulations on devices whose evolution is naturally described by Ising-type Hamiltonians such as $H_\text{dev}$.
+Overall, the considerations presented in this paper are important for many analog quantum simulations on devices whose evolution is naturally described by Ising-type Hamiltonians such as $H_\text{dev}$.
 The discussion presented is an important step toward a complete quantification of uncertainties for quantum simulation on analog devices.